Thecheessecake13/RAG-APP-ON-AWS-DOCKER/RAGonAWS/README.md

 | - Query and Answer      |
 +-------------------------+

-For Detailed Documentation of RAG app Refer to 'RAG-APP-0n-AWS-DOCs' File
+For Detailed Documentation of RAG app Refer to 'RAG-APP-0n-AWS-DOCs,pdf' file.